BerserkerDotNet/BlazorState/README.md

 });
 ```

-Note: Reducer must have a default parameterless constructor.
+Note: Reducer must have a default parameter-less constructor.

 ## Render component